-- Tails can carry Sonic the Hedgehog for quite a distance, considering he's half his size and flies by whirling his tails like a helicopter.
+- Tails can carry Sonic for quite a distance, considering he's half his size and flies by whirling his tails like a helicopter.
 Same case goes for him carrying other Sonic characters such as Amy.

 - Rift: A male bahmi (the towering stouts of the Defiant faction) on a vaiyuu (somewhere between a gazelle and an Oviraptor).
 Hard to decide to whether to laugh or worry that the mount is about to collapse.

 - Inverted in Moose's scenario of Brain Dead 13 in that Lance is the tiny piggyback rider and Moose is the huge mount in a piggyback ride that involves a lot of dodging the deadly lightning rods.